 after the Battle of Chapultepec, by Sam Chamberlain.)

-Another American was not so kind in his attitude toward the Patricios.
-Raphael Semmes, then serving as a Navy lieutenant with the Marines in Mexico, had this to say about the fifty death sentences: "These sentences, which would have been appropriate at any time, were particularly so now. ....
+Another American was not so forgiving in his attitude toward the Patricios.
+Raphael Semmes, then serving as a Navy lieutenant with the Marines in Mexico, had this to say about the 50 death sentences: "These sentences, which would have been appropriate at any time, were particularly so now. . . .
 The salvation of the army might depend upon an example being made of these dishonorable and dishonored men."
-So it would seem that Semmes attitude toward those who would desert their countries flag was a rigid one.
-After all, these men, in spite of the loose ties many of them had to this country, had taken an oath of allegiance to the US, had they not?
+So it would seem that Semmes' attitude toward those who would desert their countries flag was a rigid one.
+After all, these men, in spite of the loose ties many of them had to this country, had taken an oath of allegiance to the United States, had they not?
 Such men are "dishonored and dishonorable," he believed.

 (Above: Captain Semmes on the deck of the CSS Alabama at Cape Town, South Africa - August 1863.)

-Apparently, Semmes attitude had evolved a great deal less than fourteen years later, when he resigned his commission, deserted his flag, and later fired on it as Captain of the famous Confederate commerce raider "Alabama."
+Apparently, Semmes attitude had evolved a great deal less than 14 years later, when he resigned his commission, deserted his flag, and later fired on it as captain of the famous Confederate commerce raider CSS Alabama.

-He sailed the Atlantic sinking and capturing ships, until the USS Kearsarge sank the Alabama off Cherbourg, France on June 19, 1864, flying the flag he had taken an oath to protect.
-It was a flag he had been born and raised under while most of the Patricios had only lived beneath it for a short time, did he ever think about those fifty Patricios, hanging from the gallows?
+He sailed the Atlantic sinking and capturing ships, until the USS Kearsarge sank the Alabama off Cherbourg, France, on June 19, 1864, flying the flag he had taken an oath to protect.
+It was a flag he had been born and raised under, while most of the Patricios had only lived beneath it for a short time.
+Did he ever think about those 50 Patricios, who met their end on a gallows?
 One would like to think so.

-As he sat in that jail cell, contemplating the consequences of decisions he had made, loyalty, oaths and what a man fights for may not have seemed as black and white as it did to that Navy Lt. back in Mexico.
-Perhaps if he had been tried he might have ended up with a Mexican War veteran or two on the panel, men who may have remember his attitude toward those soldiers who deserted their countries flag less than twenty years earlier.
-Would Raphael Semmes have been judged by them: "Dishonored and dishonorable?"
+As he sat in that jail cell, contemplating the decisions he had made, loyalty, oaths and what a man fights for may not have seemed as black and white as it did to that Navy lieutenant back in Mexico.
+Perhaps if he had been tried, he might have ended up with a Mexican War veteran or two on the panel, men who may have recalled his attitude toward those soldiers who deserted their countries flag less than 20 years earlier.
+Would Raphael Semmes have been judged by them to be, "dishonored and dishonorable"?